MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPCentralAdministration.md

 ```

 ## DESCRIPTION
-The `Set-SPCentralAdministration` cmdlet sets the IIS web site binding for the SharePoint Central Administration site.
+The `Set-SPCentralAdministration` cmdlet sets the IIS website binding for the SharePoint Central Administration site.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at [https://go.microsoft.com/fwlink/p/?LinkId=251831](https://go.microsoft.com/fwlink/p/?LinkId=251831).